-ed States," as used in this clause, means the 50 States, the District of Columbia, na Islands, American Samoa, Guam, the U.S. Virgin Islands, and Wake Island. contract), the Contractor haggregate value in exces outside the United States nas be s of \$ s by e ring any 12-month period (including the 12 months preceding the award of this een or is awarded nonexempt Federal contracts and/or subcontracts that have an 10,000, the Contractor shall comply with this clause, except for work performed employees who were not recruited within the United States.
-Upon request, the tion necessary to determine the applicability of this clause. the requirements of this cla ause d Contractor is a religious corporation, association, educational institution, or society, do not apply with respect to the employment of individuals of a particular religion to e carrying on of the Contractor's activities (41 CFR 60-1.5). because of race, color, re Contractor to extend a p ligion, ublicly contractor shall not discriminate against any employee or applicant for employment, sex, or national origin.
-However, it shall not be a violation of this clause for the announced preference in employment to Indians living on or near an Indian employment opportunities on or near an Indian reservation, as permitted by 41 CFR d durii contractor shall take affirmative action to ensure that applicants are employed, and ng employment, without regard to their race, color, religion, sex, or national origin. ited to- (i) Employment; (ii) Upgrading; (iii) Demotion; (iv) Transfer; (v) Recruitment or recruitment advertising; (vi) Layoff or termination; (vii) Rates of pay or other forms of compensation; and (viii) Selection for training, including apprenticeship.
-Contractor shall post in conspicuous places available to employees and applicants e provided by the Contracting Officer that explain this clause. tate th contractor shall, in all solicitations or advertisements for employees placed by or on at all qualified applicants will receive consideration for employment without regard ational origin. has a collective bargaining Contracting Officer advisir ng ag ng the contractor shall send, to each labor union or representative of workers with which it reement or other contract or understanding, the notice to be provided by the labor union or workers' representative of the Contractor's commitments under this office in conspicuous places available to employees and applicants for employment.
+(a) Definition.
+"United States," as used in this clause, means the 50 States, the District of Columbia, Puerto Rico, the Northern Mariana Islands, American Samoa, Guam, the U.S. Virgin Islands, and Wake Island.

+(b) (1) If, during any 12-month period (including the 12 months preceding the award of this contract), the Contractor has been or is awarded nonexempt Federal contracts and/or subcontracts that have an aggregate value in excess of \$10,000, the Contractor shall comply with this clause, except for work performed outside the United States by employees who were not recruited within the United States.
+Upon request, the Contractor shall provide information necessary to determine the applicability of this clause.

+(2) If the Contractor is a religious corporation, association, educational institution, or society, the requirements of this clause do not apply with respect to the employment of individuals of a particular religion to perform work connected with the carrying on of the Contractor's activities (41 CFR 60-1.5).

+(c) (1) The Contractor shall not discriminate against any employee or applicant for employment because of race, color, religion, sex, or national origin.
+However, it shall not be a violation of this clause for the Contractor to extend a publicly announced preference in employment to Indians living on or near an Indian reservation, in connection with employment opportunities on or near an Indian reservation, as permitted by 41 CFR 60-1.5.

+(2) The Contractor shall take affirmative action to ensure that applicants are employed, and that employees are treated during employment, without regard to their race, color, religion, sex, or national origin.
+This shall include, but not be limited to-

+- (i) Employment;

+- (ii) Upgrading;

+- (iii) Demotion;

+- (iv) Transfer;

+- (v) Recruitment or recruitment advertising;

+- (vi) Layoff or termination;

+- (vii) Rates of pay or other forms of compensation; and

+- (viii) Selection for training, including apprenticeship.

+(3) The Contractor shall post in conspicuous places available to employees and applicants for employment the notices to be provided by the Contracting Officer that explain this clause.

+(4) The Contractor shall, in all solicitations or advertisements for employees placed by or on behalf of the Contractor, state that all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, or national origin.

+(5) The Contractor shall send, to each labor union or representative of workers with which it has a collective bargaining agreement or other contract or understanding, the notice to be provided by the Contracting Officer advising the labor union or workers' representative of the Contractor's commitments under this clause, and post copies of the notice in conspicuous places available to employees and applicants for employment.